 The two batteries consisted of 8 lead-acid cells each, providing 16 volts to power the amplifiers.
 These were charged from a 18.1 volt mains power unit (Power Plant 129) located in an underground room in the repeater station.
 The amplifiers consume 460 mA from each battery.
 Battery capacity of 141 Ah giving about 300 hours of reserve power.

-The jointing chamber containing the two batteries required ventilation to avoid the buildup of hydrogen gas and acid vapour.
+The jointing chamber containing the two batteries required ventilation to avoid the build-up of hydrogen gas and acid vapour.
 The ventilation was afforded by two vent pipes fitted with cowls facing in opposite directions.
 The specification calls for the battery chamber to be sited within 3 feet of a property boundary and the lid raised 1.5 inches above the ground.
 When passing I have photographed some sites and with the help of Google Street view too, these long redundant pipes and manholes still can be seen at some repeater stations.
 All conform to the basic pattern of vented battery manholes and various sizes of amplifier manholes.

 Digital Upgrade circa 1986

 During the eighties, the sixties analogue multiplex equipment was upgraded to digital multiplex.
 Now each pair of go and return wires could carry 120 speech channels instead of the previous 24 on the analogue multiplex.
+The cable interface equipment is known as 'Equipment Digital Line 8A' (EDL8A) each providing four 2-Megabit ports that may be connected to standard 30 Channel digital multiplex equipment or a 2-Megabit port on a digital telephone exchange.
 The part of the network descending south from Worcester was made digital by 1-September-1986.
 The Peterborough section northward to York, target completion date was 17-October-1986.

 The photograph gallery below shows the digital multiplex equipment housed in a copper clad room in the basement adjoining the EMSS switchboard.
-The cable interface equipment is known as 'Equipment Digital Line 8A' (EDL8A) each providing four 2-Megabit ports which are connected to standard digital multiplex equipment in the adjoining racks.
-Each multiplex breaks down one 2-Megabit digital signal into 30 analogue speech channels.
+The four 2 Mbit outputs from the S8S are fed into 30 Ch.
+PCM multiplex that breaks down each 2-Megabit digital signal into 30 analogue speech channels connected to the EMSS switchboard.

 Similar EDL8A racks can be seen in the Central Government War HQ at Corsham.
 This secret location was not marked on the map at the top of this page however its identifying Q-Code of QQCF can be seen at Worcester and the photographs of the Corsham bunker's racks.